Best Hybrid Cars in Australia 2026: The Definitive Guide

 #1 Toyota RAV4 Hybrid: the default

-The RAV4 Hybrid is Australia's best-selling hybrid SUV for good reason: 4.8 L/100km combined, 542 L boot, 1,500 kg braked towing on AWD variants, 5-star ANCAP and Toyota Safety Sense as standard.
+The RAV4 Hybrid is Australia's best-selling hybrid SUV for good reason.
+4.8 L/100km combined, 542 L boot, 1,500 kg braked towing on AWD variants, 5-star ANCAP and Toyota Safety Sense as standard.
 From $45,990 RRP for the GX 2WD, with the popular Cruiser AWD landing around $54,000 driveaway.
+The XSE PHEV ($58,840) joined the lineup in 2025 as Toyota's first AU plug-in option in this segment, with 75 km of EV-only range from a 18.1 kWh battery.

 #2 Toyota Yaris Cross Hybrid: cheapest car to fuel in Australia

-At 3.8 L/100km combined, the Toyota Yaris Cross Hybrid is genuinely the cheapest car to fuel in Australia — about $1,083 a year at 15,000 km.
+At 3.8 L/100km combined, the Toyota Yaris Cross Hybrid is genuinely the cheapest car to fuel in Australia.
+About $1,083 a year at 15,000 km.
 From $31,790 RRP it's also the cheapest brand-new hybrid SUV in the country.
 AWD is available on higher trims.
-The 390 L boot is small but the cabin packaging is clever.
+The 390 L boot is small but the cabin packaging is clever, and at 4,180 mm long it's compact enough to park anywhere.

 #3 Toyota Corolla Hybrid: Australia's best-selling small car